 "We must do everything in our power to help these unfortunate people who have been driven from their homes." — St. Maximilian Kolbe

 The monastery would come to house 3,000 Polish refugees, the friars sharing everything with their guests—housing, feeding and clothing them.
 Among these 3,000 were 2,000 Jews, threatened with no less than “The Final Solution.”
 Extermination.
 The Holocaust.

 Fr.
 Maximilian was arrested for his activities, shipped to the notorious Auschwitz concentration camp, branded with the number 16670 and subjected to forced labor.
 Yet, he saw this as a chance to minister to his fellow prisoners and lead them in prayer.
 Following the escape of 3 prisoners, the camp’s commanders ordered that 10 prisoners be randomly selected and killed.
-One of the 10 cried out, begging for pity for his family, and Kolbe—living in solidarity to the end—volunteered to take his place.
+One of the 10 cried out, begging for pity for his family, and Kolbe—offering his life for those in need to the end—volunteered to take his place.